 The death of Bhishma is a well-known episode in Mahabharata.
 According to the story, Bhishma, the grand-uncle of both the Kauravas and Pandavas, leads the Kaurava army for the first ten days of the battle.
 As the Kurukshetra Battle rages, Krishna realizes Bhishma is an obstacle to Pandava’s victory because Arjuna is unable to beat Bhishma in the battle.
 To ensure Pandava’s victory, Krishna devises a clever plan involving Shikhandi, a eunuch, to kill Bhishma.
 Krishna knew Bhishma took an oath not to fight the other gender.

 As per the plan, Shikhandi accompanies Arjuna in his chariot on the tenth day of the battle.
 When the battle starts between Arjuna and Bhishma, Arjuna hides behind Shikhandi and fires arrows at Bhishma.
 Unable to fight back because of his oath, Bhishma lays down his arms.
 As Arjuna’s arrows pierce through Bhishma’s body, he falls down making it appear as if he is lying on the bed of arrows.
-See the top of the image below.
+See the image on the right side.

 The image depicts the fight between the Kaurava and Pandava armies.
 The Kaurava warriors are moving from left to right, and the Pandava warriors are from right to left.
 The commanders are on the chariots.